brenoslivio/SegmentationCellCycles/README.md

 The output will be the segmentation mask for the Nuclei.

+Ideas:

+Region-Based Segmentation
+Edge Detection Segmentation
+Segmentation based on Clustering
+Generate masks and see the best methods training NN

 [1] Sherr, C. J. (1996).
 Cancer cell cycles.
 Science, 274(5293), 1672-1677.